masyamandev/entity-array-compressor/README.md

 // Cache: ["AAA", "DDD", "CCC"]
 ```

-This cahce algorithm is used in the following serializers: `StringConstantsSerializationFactory`, `EnumsConstantsSerializationFactory`
+This cache algorithm is used in the following serializers: `StringConstantsSerializationFactory`,
+`EnumsConstantsSerializationFactory`

 ### Latest first caching

 When new element is added, it's added to the head of a list.
-When object is used and it's already in the cache list, it's moved th the head.
+When object is used and it's already in the cache list, it's
+moved th the head.
 This approach keeps recent and most often used objects near the head of the list.
-This cache algorithm could be good in case of mixing up oftely used object and objects used only once.
+This cache algorithm
+could be good in case of mixing up frequently used object and objects used only once.

 Here is an example of using this cache:
 ```